eMonk42/initializer/README.md

 # Repo-Initializer

-    A neat program to automate setting up a new Git Repository
+    A neat tool to automate setting up a new Git Repository making use boilerplates even more comfortable.

 ## Requirements: